 The assessor commented that we are ‘A very committed LOtC school evidencing good practice and sharing this with other schools.
 LOtC is embedded in the daily curriculum and is a very natural and everyday tool to deliver the wider school curriculum.
 Staff and pupils enjoy going outdoors and there are very impressive outdoor learning areas enabling the curriculum to be delivered where staff decide how learning can be best achieved.
 Specific beach and forest school areas offer a great LOtC resource which is utilised throughout the key stages.’

 Barons Court achieves a Green Flag Award as an Eco School

 In September 2017 our school successfully achieved our Green Flag award by the Eco-School council.
 This award recognises the schools investment in environmental educational and the assessor who visited our school commented that 'Barons Court features numerous fantastic examples of adopting the Eco-Schools framework into the curriculum, encouraging outdoor learning as much as possible and creating inspiring spaces for the children to learn.
-The passion of staff and pupils was evident throughout the visit and the hard work of everyone is clearly benefitting the children.
-The Eco-Committee and all the pupils who have led and engaged with the eco work mean that everyone continues to enjoy the superb Eco-schools activities.'
+The passion of staff and pupils was evident throughout the visit and the hard work of everyone is clearly benefiting the children.
+The Eco-Committee and all the pupils who have led and engaged with the Eco work mean that everyone continues to enjoy the superb Eco-schools activities.'

 Throughout the year all children make repeated visits to Westcliff Beach.